MarshallBelles/flow-rust-sdk/README.md

 List of To-Do (incomplete):

-* Unit Testing - the project has 0 unit testing coverage at the moment.
+* Unit Testing - minimal unit testing has been completed
-* E2E Testing - yea, this also hasn't been done yet.
-* get_collection has not been tested
-* get_events_for_block_ids has not been tested
-* get_events_for_height_range has not been tested

 ### Current Usage Example: